tumic0/QtPBFImagePlugin/README.md

 is loaded from /usr/share/pbf/style.json or ~/.pbf/style.json if it exists.

 ## Usage
-Due to a major design flaw in the Mapbox vector tiles specification (the zoom is not part of the PBF data), the plugin can not be used "as is", but passing the zoom level is necessary.
+Due to a major design flaw in the Mapbox vector tiles specification - the zoom is not part of the PBF data - the plugin can not be used "as is", but passing the zoom level is necessary.
 This is done by exploiting the optional format parameter of the QImage constructor or the QImage::fromData() or QPixmap::loadFromData() functions.
 The zoom number is passed as ASCII string